King County Design process:

-It will take us about a week to prepare the Septic Design; The Health District will take between 8-12 weeks to review it; Once approved it will be valid for two years.
+It will take us about a week to prepare the Septic Design once we're on the property; The Health District will take between 8-12 weeks to review it; Once approved it will be valid for two years.

 Note that prior to Septic Design Submittal to the Health District several paperwork items will need to be provided by you:

 1. If the property is served by Public Water, then a Current "Certificate Of Water Availability" will need to be produced.
 Contact the water purveyor for this.